 Thus my recommendations to parents are to avoid contact sports, but allow all other athletic activities with the understanding that this involvement does entail risks, but risks that are appropriate given the benefits of such activity.
-XXX's parents are well aware of these risks and concur that he should be able to take part in all non-contact sports.
+X____'s parents are well aware of these risks and concur that he should be able to take part in all non-contact sports.

 Avoiding purposeful contact between soccer balls and his head is obviously a wise choice.
 It is equally obvious that such contact could occur accidentally, but that would only be preventable by avoiding all sports.
-I would not choose this extreme measure for my own children and XXX's parents are in agreement on this.
+I would not choose this extreme measure for my own children and X____'s parents are in agreement on this.